Stryyder/Jabroney/README.md

 Currently working on streamlining, bug-fixing, etc, before making additions

 # Goal
-You are an antibody.
-You must collect B-Cells, AP Complexes, and Phagocytes to combat the infection.
-How long can you last before your antibiotics run out?
+You are a computer techie and you've come to clean up your customer's computer.
+It's probably a mess.
+There are virii, Trojan horses, bad files, and memory leaks to take care of.
+Lucky for you, you're a master tech expert.
+Clean up the files before the virus eats the computer in half.